 May 8 - May 10, 2012

 Shashkov, Aleksej; Dahlgren, Thomas; Schlappy, Marie-Lise; and Rzhanov, Yuri, "Usage of Videomosaic for Computer Aided Analysis of North Sea Hard Bottom Underwater Video for Baseline Study of Offshore Windmill Park" (2012).
-Center for Coastal and Ocean Mapping.
+Climate Change Research, Ocean Observations & Advanced Technologies for Regional Sustainability.
 685.